kangmasjuqi/marjuqi-payslip-api/README.md

 #### Simulate Payroll Data

-Generate attendance, overtime, and reimbursement data for the payroll period (2025-06-01 to 2025-06-30):
+Generate attendance, overtime, and reimbursement data for the payroll period defined in the seeder file `seedDataSimulation.js`:

 ```bash
 npx sequelize-cli db:seed:all --env development